 Reading is important.
 However, the process of reading matters just as much.
-On the one hand, one doesn't want to miss useful information, on the other, trying to understand and comprehend every word stretches this process to infinity.
-Next, I will share my way of reading.
-Most likely, it’s not for everyone, but, as a practice has shown, many people like it.
+On the one hand, you don't want to miss useful information, on the other hand, trying to understand and comprehend every word stretches this process to infinity.
+Here, I'll share my way of reading.
+Most likely, it’s not for everyone, but, as a practice has shown, it still works for plenty of people.

 Reading сan sometimes be so tedious that you don't have the energy to take another book.
 It happens quite often since the books with a serious and requiring much attention content generally follow each other on the list.
 That's why I always plan to read 3-4 books ahead in such a way that those books where one needs to think a lot is evenly mixed with ones that are easily and quickly read.
 For example, after a book on operating systems, you can read Joel Spolsky's "Joel on Software".
 And it’s also very useful to dilute technical literature with fiction.

 This paragraph is the most important.
 While reading a book I never try to fully dive into it, take notes in the margins, or move on until I made the most of what I have read.
 The fact is that the brain remembers things much better when you do something repeatedly and in various ways.
 In other words, I usually try to read at least two books by different authors on the same subject.
 So at some point, opening another book, I realize that I know almost everything about what it will be about.
 This indicates that you've done with the subject and can move on to others.

 The closer I was to the beginning of my career, the less I could understand from books.
 It didn’t mean that I ignored those books.
 On the contrary, I read them with passion if they got me excited in some way.
 What is most interesting is that after months or even a year I returned to reading some of them.
 Only this time, it turned out that I could use and understand way more things than before.
 What matters is that you can't skip the first stage and wait that the second one would come right away.
 There is always should be a little gap between theory and practice.
 The general approach is as follows:

 - Re-reading or reading another book on the same subject